 According to Hassiba Hadj Sahraoui, deputy Middle East and North Africa director at Amnesty International: "Ever since this unacceptable episode, which is nothing less than torture, women protesters have repeatedly faced beatings, torture and other ill-treatment at the hands of Egypt's army and security forces."

 A military judge had called on the Egyptian media not to cover or report on the case, saying it gave Egypt "a bad name."
 But Ibrahim's lawsuit embroiled activists, especially young Egyptian women, who have turned to politics in greater numbers over the past year.
 Samiha, a 29-year-old doctor from Alexandria who was in Cairo for a training conference at the Doctor's Syndicate, said that Ibrahim has become almost a symbol of Egypt's revolution.

-"She is strong and someone I look up to as a woman because she is fighting a power that is so strong," Samiha told the Washington Report.
+"She is strong and someone I look up to as a woman because she is fighting a power that is so strong," Samiha told the Washington Report on Middle East Affairs,.

 No women's group has come forward to offer assistance to her and the other young women subjected to the tests, Ibrahim said.
 Nevertheless, many independent activists have not hesitated to show their support, even after the military court acquitted its own doctor of any wrongdoing.